waqarkalim/holiday-optimizer/README.md

 A web application for optimizing Paid Time Off (PTO) usage.

+> 🔍 **Transparency Notice** – This codebase is public so others can review how the app works.
+It remains my personal project; please do not copy, deploy, rebrand, or monetize it without explicit permission.

 ## Overview

 Holiday Optimizer helps users maximize their time off by intelligently planning PTO days around public and company holidays.
 By inputting your available PTO and selecting your location, the application generates an optimized schedule suggesting the best days to take off to create longer breaks throughout the year.